EU authorities seize 23 tons of cocaine in biggest ever haul | DW | 24.02.2021

 The mega shipments together are an "absolute record," Dutch police said in a statement.
 "Never before has so much cocaine been intercepted at once," they added.

 A company based in the Netherlands gave German authorities a tip-off.
-This led to them finding 16 tonnes of cocaine at the port of Hamburg on February 12.
+This led to them finding 16 metric tons of cocaine at the port of Hamburg on February 12.

 The cocaine was hidden inside containers from Paraguay.